 Save Percentage Calculator

-Definition of Save Percentage Calculator:
+Definition of Save Percentage:

 Save Percentage in hockey measures the efficiency of a goaltender, calculated as the proportion of shots on goal that are successfully saved.